Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 For routed subnet definition any prefix size can be used between /57 and /64.

-Default gateway for the host is the first address from the /56 block, which is in this example: `2001:41d0:abcd:ef00::1`.
-Default gateway used on the VMs then, are the configured host addresses (in this example fd00::1).
+The default gateway for the host is the first address from the /56 block, which is in this example: `2001:41d0:abcd:ef00::1`.
+The default gateway used by the VMs is the address of their host via the local link, which is `fd00::1` in this example.

 #### Define routed subnet